 Read our researcher reflections on what can be learned from grime music by clicking here.

-Our task, to inform a visual re-design by Studio Output of the BBC Radio 1Xtra and 1Xtra Live brands.
+Our task, to inform a visual re-design of the BBC Radio 1Xtra and 1Xtra Live brands.
 Our destination, the subculture of second-wave UK grime music.

 This underground scene, although increasing in popularity, is still very much a closed community to the world of brands and business.
 To authentically research the culture and people on a fast turnaround project was a pretty tall order!

 We combined a process of netnographic discourse analysis, on the ground participant observation at grime events, and tapped up some co-researchers from our youth network including DJ’s, producers, super-fans and bloggers.

 Authentic engagement with our co-researchers was critical to success.
 From our own research we knew that social media is the hub for grime music (most artists self-publish and spread the word via social media), we facilitated the project using social media channels – Twitter, Facebook, WhatsApp and Snapchat – all of which created a highly engaged and brutally honest environment.
 Following up with ethnographic deep-dives.